Slowika/al-folio/_pages/about.md

 **Until February 2020 I am interning at Mila AI Institute of Quebec under supervision of [William L. Hamilton](https://www.cs.mcgill.ca/~wlh/).
 I work on compositional generalisation in multi-agent systems.**

 I received my MSc at the University of Edinburgh where I worked with the [BayesWatch group](https://www.bayeswatch.com) on relational reasoning with neural networks.
 I also hold a BSc degree in Computer Science from the Jagiellonian University.
-In my final year I was investigating extreme learning machines under supervision of [Wojciech Czarnecki](http://wojciechczarnecki.com) as a part of [GMUM](http://gmum.net).
+In my final year I was investigating extreme learning machines under supervision of [Wojciech Czarnecki](http://wojciechczarnecki.com) (currently at DeepMind).

-Contact: fullfirstname.surname [at] cl.cam.ac.uk
+Contact: **agnieszka.slowik [at] cl.cam.ac.uk**